 The 2018 Genome Expo is scheduled to be held at UNIST from August 31 to September 1, 2018.

-The primary objective of this conference is to share the results of Genome Korea and the research work presented by international researchers.
+The primary objective of this conference is to share the results of 10,000 Korean Genome Project (Genome Korea) and the research work presented by international researchers.
 The aim is to introduce this new technological field to the general public and business sector associates.
 Through the event, participants can see the genomics trends in Korea in terms of some industrial players in Korea and overseas.